- What is the purpose of the judicial board hearing appeal process?

 In general, the vice president and dean for student development resolves appeal requests stemming from Student Judicial Board hearings and from Administrative Board hearings.
-However, if the vice president and dean for student development participated significantly in pre-hearing address of the incident or in the hearing itself, then the appeal request is resolved by the president of the College or his designee.
-Appeals of hearing decisions involving academic integrity policies are typically delegated to the vice president and dean for academic affairs.
+However, if the vice president and dean for student development participated significantly in pre-hearing address of the incident or in the hearing itself, then the appeal request is resolved by the president of the University or his designee.
+Appeals of hearing decisions involving academic integrity policies are typically delegated to the provost.

 At the end of your judicial board hearing, you received an Appeal Request Form.
 At the top of the form, the hearing chairperson indicated both the person to whom you should address your appeal request letter and the deadline for submitting your request.
 If you do not have the Appeal Request Form, contact the Office of the Dean of Students.
 An appeal request should be delivered to the Office of the Dean of Students in 114 Hundley Hall regardless of the specific person who will review the request.

-You are limited to two class days after your hearing to submit your appeal request.
+You are limited to two weekdays (Monday-Friday) after your hearing ended to submit your appeal request.
 A specific deadline for submitting an appeal request was noted on the Appeal Request Form given to you at the conclusion of the hearing and/or in the hearing outcome letter sent to you.

 After you submit an appeal request, the person resolving the appeal may take as much time as he/she needs to reach a decision.
 In general, appeal requests are resolved within two weeks; however, additional time may be necessary.

 An appeal request may be resolved in one of four ways: